-The upper and lower bounds are formulated as a product of terms involving the data dimension and the expectation of the density ratio raised to the power of $p$.
-Notably, the lower bound includes an exponential term of the KL-divergence, indicating that the $L_p$ error significantly increases as the KL-divergence increases for $p > 1$, with the rate of increase accelerating for larger values of $p$.
-These bounds are applicable to a group of Lipschitz continuous estimators, irrespective of the specific $f$-divergence loss functions employed.
-The theoretical implications are validated through numerical experiments.
+The derived bounds are expressed as a product of terms involving the data dimensionality and the expected value of the density ratio raised to the $p$-th power.
+Notably, the lower bound includes an exponential term dependent on the KL-divergence, showing that the $L_p$ error increases significantly as the KL-divergence grows for $p > 1$, with the rate of increase accelerating for higher values of $p$.
+These bounds apply to a class of Lipschitz continuous estimators, irrespective of the specific $f$-divergence loss functions used.
+The theoretical findings are validated through numerical experiments.

-The key contributions of this study are as follows: (1) We provide common upper and lower bounds for the $L_p$ error in DRE through optimizations of variational representations of $f$-divergences, introducing a novel understanding of DRE using $f$-divergence loss functions.
-(2) We empirically investigate the relationship between KL-divergence, data dimension, and the estimation accuracy of DRE through optimizations of variational representations of $f$-divergences.
-Specifically, we discover that the $L_p$ error significantly increases with the rise in KL-divergence when $p > 1$, and this increase is exacerbated by the magnitude of the order $p$.
+In summary, the key contributions of this study are as follows: (1) We derive universal upper and lower bounds for the $L_p$ error in DRE through optimizations of variational representations of $f$-divergences, providing a novel perspective on DRE with $f$-divergence loss functions.
+(2) We empirically explore the relationship between KL-divergence, data dimensionality, and estimation accuracy in DRE through optimizations of variational representations of $f$-divergences.
+Specifically, we find that the $L_p$ error increases significantly with larger KL-divergence values for $p > 1$, and this effect is amplified by the magnitude of $p$.